SR-22 Insurance in Texas: Requirements and Overview

 Understanding the Filing and Monitoring Process

-The SR-22 filing contains identifying information about the driver and insurance policy, including policy effective dates and confirmation that coverage meets Texas minimum requirements.
-Insurance companies file the SR-22 electronically with the DPS.
+The SR-22 filing contains identifying information about the driver and the insurance policy, including policy effective dates and confirmation that coverage meets Texas minimum liability requirements.
+Insurance companies file the SR-22 electronically with the DPS on behalf of the driver — the driver does not submit the form directly.

 Texas Minimum Insurance Requirements

 Any insurance policy supporting an SR-22 filing must meet Texas minimum liability coverage requirements.
-These minimums apply to all drivers, including those subject to SR-22 monitoring.
+These minimums apply to all drivers, including those subject to SR-22 monitoring, and are established under the Texas Transportation Code, Chapter 601.

 Texas requires liability coverage of: